 In Hines v.
 Garrett, 131 Va.
 125 (1921), a railroad train stopped almost a mile beyond the passenger station.
 A conductor then discharged a young female in an area known to be inhabited by hobos.
 The young woman was subsequently raped.
 The court recognized a high degree of care that a common carrier owes its passengers and recognized a carrier’s duty to protect the passengers from criminal acts which are reasonably foreseeable.
 In that instance the court held that the carrier could be liable.

 Call or contact us for a free consult.
-Also for more info on duty, see the Wikipedia pages.
-Also see the post on this site dealing with premises liability issues.
+Also for more info on duty, see the premises liability post referenced above.
+See also the Wikipedia pages.